 Discounts on Homeowners Insurance Cost

 Do check for discounts since the combination of auto and homeowner’s policies can get you a great break on homeowner’s insurance cost.
-There are also discounts available for fire protection and security systems and even wind-resistant shutters in some areas.
+There are also discounts available for fire protection, security systems, remote security solutions, and even wind-resistant shutters in some areas.

 Customization of Your Policy

-There are some policies in some areas that do not cover every peril like floods.
-In fact, true flood damage is usually not covered, so if you live in a flood-prone area, you may be able to purchase FEMA flood insurance, although this isn’t cheap.
+The flood damage experts at BMS CAT told us that, “there are some policies in some areas that do not cover every peril like floods.
+In fact, true flood damage is usually not covered, so if you live in a flood-prone area, you may be able to purchase FEMA flood insurance, although this isn’t cheap.”
 Also, watch out for stingy insurance company history.
 Sometimes insurance companies fight about water entering a home.
 They may consider it an uninsured flood event, while you may maintain that the water was wind-driven rain.
 Check with your agent on this.

 Video for Proof